 Yoma Central: our journey to environmental and social sustainability

-Until the introduction of state-wide environmental impact assessment procedures in 2015, there was little incentive for real estate developers in Myanmar to adhere to local or international environmental regulations.
+Until the introduction of state-wide environmental impact assessment procedures in 2015, there was little incentive for real estate developers in Myanmar to adhere to local or international environmental regulations or social sustainability standards.
 When the Yoma Central project was greenlit in 2013, Yoma Land’s partners in the venture (IFC, ADB, and the Mitsubishi Corporation) required that the project abided by strict international development standards and conducted environmental impact assessments.
 The Yoma Central team was tasked with creating guidelines that adhered to global expectations yet were still sensitive to the local context.
 By the time the official MONREC Environmental Impact procedures were introduced, the Yoma Central project was already miles ahead of the game in its early adoption of best practices.
 Today, Yoma Land is the first developer to have received the Environmental Compliance Certificate issued by MONREC, thanks to its early adoption of best industry practices.

 Tessa Morton, an accredited town planner, currently working for Star City and New Yangon City Development, was brought on to draft Yoma Central’s Environmental Impact Assessment guidelines.